profreagan/quickdbtdemo/siggard_core#5instructions.md

 ## Assignment ##
 - Now, we are going to use a semi-normalized transactional database given to us by Oliver's.
 You are very familiar with this dataset!
 You are going to create an ELT process for Oliver's using Airbyte & dbt.
+Download this markdown file and open it in VSCode, then populate the empty "code" boxes below with the code you use to complete this assignment.
+Then, submit this markdown file in Canvas.
+All teammates should complete the assignment in their own database, but you can troubleshoot together!
+Also, submit proof the data loaded in your Snowflake database (this can be a screenshot/query output).
 ### Extract and Load (Airbyte) ###
 - Ensure that you are connected to the University VPN
 - Open the Docker application